ibm-ecosystem-engineering/SAP-watsonx-integration/README.md

-# Integrating watsonx with SAP AI Core and Datasphere
+# watsonx Integration with SAP AI Core and SAP Datasphere

 ## Introduction
 This repo demonstrates different ways watsonx.ai, watsonx.data, and watsonx.governance can be used with SAP's AI Core and Datasphere for AI model training, deployment, and governance monitoring.

-The [SAP AI Core](https://help.sap.com/docs/sap-ai-core) service in the [SAP Business Technology Platform (BTP)](https://help.sap.com/docs/btp) handles the execution and operations of your AI assets in a standardized, scalable, and hyperscaler-agnostic way.
+## watsonx with SAP DataSphere
 [SAP Datasphere](https://help.sap.com/docs/SAP_DATASPHERE) provides a business data fabric infrastructure that can work across an organization to bring together mission-critical data.
 SAP Datasphere allows you to converge data coming from SAP and third-party on-premise and cloud environments into a single, fully-managed cloud environment.

 ## watsonx with SAP AI Core
+The [SAP AI Core](https://help.sap.com/docs/sap-ai-core) service in the [SAP Business Technology Platform (BTP)](https://help.sap.com/docs/btp) handles the execution and operations of your AI assets in a standardized, scalable, and hyperscaler-agnostic way.

 watsonx provides powerful tools that can be used each step of an AI model's lifecycle.

 This architecture diagram will be used in our lifecycle discussion.